Chic-Chocs Wildlife Reserve: Brook trout (speckled trout)

 Brook trout (Salvelinus fontinalis), better known as speckled trout in Quebec, lives in all the lakes of the reserve, because these water systems are characterized by be clear and fresh (13 at 18 °C).
 Even though in southern Quebec this species has disappeared in several rivers, its abundance in the reserve has made this trout the target of people passionate about sport fishing.
 Statistics for the fishing season for 2015, for example, show a total of about 7551 catches.
 These figures prove that fishing is one of the engines of the economy in the region and these types of tourist activities are essential to acquire the necessary income to support the activities of the network of the society of outdoor establishments of Quebec (SEPAQ).
 In this sense, the University of Quebec carried out a study of the impacts of forest harvesting on the physicochemistry and the hydrological regime of the alkaline lakes of the reserve, because these forestry activities could increase the ph of watercourses at the watershed scale.
 This by producing perverse effects on the abundance of these species and it would be economically harmful.
 The result of this study demonstrated that no significant change in physicochemical parameters was recorded in the waters of the treated lakes.
 However, in order to avoid this phenomenon in the future, the development and integrated management plan of the reserve includes the characterization of aquatic habitats and a component on the harmonization of wildlife exploitation with forestry.

 Touladi (lake trout)

 The gray trout (Salvelinus namaycush) lives in cold (10 °C), clear and well oxygenated waters of the lakes of the reserve, in particular, in shallow lakes and rivers, occasionally in brackish water.
-This species feeds on either cisco, lake whitefish, smelt, suckers and sculpins, but in some courts. water plankton, crustaceanss and insects are its food source by affecting the speed of its growth.
+This species feeds on either cisco, lake whitefish, smelt, suckers and sculpins, but in some courts. water plankton, crustaceans and insects are its food source by affecting the speed of its growth.
 Statistics for 2015 show that this species is only found in the Sainte-Anne of the reserve and that is why its abundance is minor.
 The figures show the capture of only 44 individuals during the fishing season of the year 2015.